dotGrix/ARC/README.md

 * Preview window for textures inside archives, no more having to extract a file to see what it looks like.
 * The injection process allows you to keep the game open while modding, without having the need to restart the game to see results.
 * Create completely new 2K archives from scratch.
 * Drag 'n' Drop files.
+* Last gen archives supported.

 ## Support Me
 I work on Arc in my free time, this is a passion project.
 If you wish to support me and my efforts to make this tool better, you are welcome to send a donation.